 Q: Can I teach secondary school English if I earn a minor instead of a major in English?

 A: Yes, if you have earned a minor teaching “endorsement” or teaching certificate in English, you may be hired to teach it–provided you have a major teaching certificate in another subject and you have passed the Praxis II in English.
 Click on “About Minor Teaching Endorsements” for more information.

 Q: Can I be a teacher if I have broken the law?

 A: It depends.
 When you apply to go out in the schools for block I, one line on the application form asks: “Have you ever been adjudicated guilty in a court of law of an offense other than a minor traffic violation?”
-This rule, like the fingerprint check required by the state at the time of certification, is to ensure that people who could be a danger to children and schools do not become teachers.
+This rule, like the fingerprint check required by the state, is to ensure that people who could be a danger to children and schools do not become teachers.
 If you have been found guilty, set up an appointment with the Director of Teacher Education in the College of Education.
-(Currently that is Dr. Ken Coll.)
 Your conference may begin an appeal process by which you can explain your circumstances.
 If your appeal is successful, you would be allowed to proceed towards certification.

 English Education Faculty, Boise State University:

 GW, Room 203 in the Old Gateway Center (on the corner of Chrisway and University, 1055 University Drive)

 Room 203 in the Old Gateway Center (on the corner of Chrisway and University, 1055 University Drive)